 ‘The Young & the Beautiful’ is an ongoing series in which young filmmakers relate to the experimental canon.

-Marie Menken (1910-1970) is the unsung heroine of the American avant-garde, both mentor and muse for experimental filmmakers such as Kenneth Anger, Stan Brakhage and Jonas Mekas.
-In addition to paintings and collages Menken created countless experimental shorts with her 16mm Bolex camera.
-These rhythmic visual poems have been an important source of inspiration for young filmmaker Eva Beazar: “It’s as if you’re looking at a painting in movement.
-Marie Menken approaches her subjects emotionally and spontaneously, with a poetic look.
-She has a very unique way of thinking, looking and creating.
-Her films are indescribably beautiful: the use of colors, the tactility, the changing rhythm, I really love them!”
+Marie Menken (1910-1970) is the silent heroine of the American avant-garde, at the same time a mentor and muse for experimental filmmakers such as Kenneth Anger, Stan Brakhage and Jonas Mekas.
+Besides paintings and collages, Menken created countless experimental short films with her 16mm Bolex camera.
+With her rhythmic visual poems, she is also an important source of inspiration for the young filmmaker Eva Beazar: “It’s like looking at a moving painting.
+Marie Menken approaches subjects emotionally and spontaneously, with a poetic look.
+She has her own way of thinking, looking and creating.
+Her films are indescribably beautiful: the color spectrum, the tactility, the changing rhythm.
+I love that!”

 Eva Beazar: “I am inspired by dreams, fantasy, small movements, chaos, the experience, the unconscious.
 In On a hot Summer Day In November I try to represent the tension between the possible and the impossible, between a dream world and what I have discovered in the world.
 In Shall We Dance On The Moon it is more about experiencing time and memory.
 The film shows a fictional world from a child’s point of view, with bizarre figures and strange sets.
 Time is ticking slowly, sometimes it seems to stand still, and is then in fast-forward again.”